AncientRuins/CMSC447_Homework2/crud-app/README.md

 # Closing the Website
 To close the website, head back to the terminals you used to start the website.
 Here, you can hit Ctrl + C in both terminal channels, and it should terminate the process.
 If you attempt to refresh the website, it should indicate that there is no longer a website with that address.

+Note that the code and other files in this project directory take up several MBs of storage.
+Thus, if disk space is of importance, the directory should be deleted from your personal files after testing.